-‘Purkal Stree Shakti’ is an NGO where more than 170 local artisans (all women) weave love along with designs on hand-made quilts.
-Purkal Stree Shakti now runs as a social enterprise.
-It was non profit till 2020, however, the status has changed since the revival.
+‘Purkal Stree Shakti’ is a social enterprise where more than 170 local artisans (all women) weave love along with designs on hand-made quilts.
+It was non profit till 2020, however, the status has changed since the revival from Coronavirus lockdown.

 From ‘memory quilts’ and ‘toy pillows’ to embroidered bags and ‘feel-good journals’, the women here fill life in the products they touch.
 Even if a quilt takes around 150 hours to be completed, it becomes a “must-have” as soon as it’s done.
 They also make pet products, apron sets, and tea cozies, the colourful ones to cover the teapots to keep it warm.